 Don’t miss the Nature Conservancy Magazine piece about how the SEAS program inspires Kitasoo/Xai’xais Nation youth.
 You can also see some great photos taken by four teenaged SEAS interns during a five-day photography class that focused on learning how to create compelling images to share their world with others.
 In this workshop led by Nature Conservancy Magazine photographer Jason Houston and magazine photo director Melissa Ryan, the interns—all from the Kitasoo/Xai’xais village of Klemtu—captured images of salmon fishing, bear tracking, and ancestral sites.

-Learn more about other activities that TNC Canada helps support here.
+Learn more about other activities that Nature United (formerly TNC Canada) helps support here.